 - Engage with local business owners by interviewing business owners for our channel on Cambridge local television.

 - Write news articles for our local newspaper, Cambridge Day, on the significance of local businesses and/or the local economy movement.
 These can include interviews with local businesses.
 The Cambridge Day editor will mentor these interns.

 - Offer direct services to Cambridge local businesses, such as website support.

-- Manage our three data visualizations, powered by OpenDataSoft (Cambridge-wide, Massachusetts-wide, and Black-owned businesses).
+- Update our data visualizations, powered by OpenDataSoft (Cambridge-wide, Massachusetts-wide, and Black-owned businesses).

 - Manage our website.
-This can include creating an intern page, updating news articles, and adding calendar events.
+This can include creating an intern page, updating news articles, creating pages to support ongoing programming efforts, and adding calendar events.

-- Manage our social media accounts, which have a 20,000-person following.
-These are Instagram, Facebook, and Twitter.
+- Create engaging content for our social media accounts, which have a 20,000-person following.
+These include Instagram, Facebook, and Twitter.

 - Create a spring shopping guide.
 For reference, our winter holiday shopping guide is here.

 - Amplify and create content for the CLF Community Membership drive.